ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/FASTdeskGettingStartedGuideWindows.md

 ## Step 2 - Logging into the FASTdesk Portal

 Once the "Citrix Workspace" application is installed, open your web browser and navigate to the Following URL “https://www.fastdesk.co.uk”.
 On this step, it is vital that you enter the full URL including the "www".
+Alternatively, you can click this [link here](https://www.fastdesk.co.uk) to take you to the website.

 ![Image 5: FASTdesk URL](files/Url.png "Image 5: FASTdesk URL")

-Once here, you will see the FASTdesk branding and a log in page with a man on a sofa (Refer to **image 6** included).
+Once here, you will see the FASTdesk branding and a log in page with a man on a sofa (Refer to **image 6** below).

 ![Image 6 FASTdesk Landing Page](files/Welcome_screen.png "Image 6: FASTdesk Landing Page")